Reloaded-Project/Reloaded.Hooks-rs/docs/dev/design/wrappers.md

 !!! tip "The general implementation for 64-bit is the same, however the stack must be 16 byte aligned at method entry, and for MSFT convention, 32 bytes reserved on stack before call"

+There are also some very minor nuances, which the actual code has to handle, but this is the general jist of it.

 ## Optimization

 ### Align Wrappers to Architecture Recommended Alignment